 Zathay Social Cooperative was the first social enterprise on the island of Samothraki in Northern Greece.
 What started with two little shops and continued to be a place of exchange had to be closed in 2017 – but some of the members took it as chance to switch the focus to non-formal education and the topics Sustainable Development and Environmental Protection.
-Project manager Maria Pitiakoudi tells agorayouth more about the story of the organization and the islands‘ connection to the south of Germany.
+Project manager Maria Pitiakoudi tells agorayouth about the organisations‘ story and the islands‘ connection to southern Germany.

 Agorayouth: Tell us a little bit about Zathay Social Cooperative in Samothraki: What is your work about?